 One way to do this is with a customer data platform (CDP).
 A CDP aggregates customer data to create individual customer profiles that can be used across your organization.
 It helps your teams avoid working with siloed customer information.

-By centering your marketing (and sales and support) efforts around a CDP, you can ensure your entire company is working with the same data and presenting a cohesive customer experience.
+By centering your efforts around a CDP, you can ensure your entire company is working with the same data and presenting a cohesive customer experience.